Diversity, Equity & Inclusion

 - FWAs such as reduced schedules, flextime, and telecommuting

 - We actively recruit, develop, and promote lawyers and professional staff who bring a wide range of perspectives to our practice.
 We also work closely with the Leadership Council on Legal Diversity (LCLD) to build pipeline programs designed to develop diverse lawyers through training, networking, and access to law firm leaders and in-house counsel executives.
-Lowenstein selected H. Gregory Baker, partner in the firm’s White Collar Criminal Defense group, to represent the firm in the 2020 LCLD Fellows Program, which identifies, trains, and advances the next generation of leaders in the legal profession.
-Craig Dashiell, counsel in the firm’s Business Litigation and Class Action Litigation groups, is a member of the 2020 LCLD class of Pathfinders, a program designed to train high-performing, early-career attorneys in critical career development strategies, including leadership and the building of professional networks.
+Lowenstein selected Chandra K. Shih, a Palo Alto-based partner in the firm’s The Tech Group and a member of the Seed Stage Investing & Startups and Venture Capital & Tech M&A practices, to represent Lowenstein in the 2021 LCLD Fellows Program, a landmark initiative designed for diverse, high-potential, mid-career attorneys at LCLD member organizations.
+The goal of this program is to provide Fellows with professional and personal development opportunities, leadership training, relationship-building opportunities, and access to LCLD members (including managing partners and general counsel).
+Nick Samedi, New Jersey- and New York-based counsel in the firm’s Mergers & Acquisitions and Corporate groups, is a member of the 2021 LCLD class of Pathfinders, a program designed for diverse, high-potential attorneys at LCLD member organizations.
+This program aims to equip participants with practical tools for developing and leveraging internal professional networks through relationship-building and foundational leadership skills, along with an understanding of career development strategies applicable to both in-house and law firm practice.

 - One of the firm’s signature initiatives is the Lowenstein Sandler LS Scholars Program.
 For more than 10 years, this program has identified promising, diverse first-year law students, who are offered both a paid summer associate position and a scholarship to be used toward their second year of law school.
 If a Scholar returns for their 2L summer, they receive a paid summer associate position and an additional scholarship for their third year.
 More recently, we have partnered with LCLD to enroll our 1L Lowenstein Fellows in the 1L LCLD’s Scholars Program.